isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Soursop.md

 <section>
 	<img title="Photo by Jacqueline Chua." src="/images/Plants/Soursop_JacChua.jpg">
 	<p>Soursop trees are an uncommon crop that can occasionally be found in edible gardens in Singapore.
 The fruits are typically eaten raw and are a popular addition to juices and desserts.</p>
-	<p>As a perennial tree, it is found in edible gardens, permaculture gardens, and low maintenance beds.</p>
+	<p>As a <a href="/learn-more-about-gardening/glossary/#p">perennial</a> tree, it is found in edible gardens, permaculture gardens, and low maintenance beds.</p>
 	<br>
 </section>

 <section>
 	<h4>Environmental needs:</h4>
-	<p>This tree does best in full sun gardens with a minimum of 6 hours of direct sunlight.</p>
+	<p>This tree does best in <a href="/page-index/horticulture-techniques/gauging-light/">full sun gardens with a minimum of 6 hours of direct sunlight</a>.</p>
-	<p>Plants do best in moist, well-drained soil at least 50cm deep, or in true ground.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
-Keep your plants cool with mulch and plenty of water to encourage growth.</p>
+	<p>Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a> at least 50cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.
+Keep your plants cool with <a href="/page-index/horticulture-techniques/mulching/">mulch</a> and plenty of water to encourage growth.</p>
 	<p>This tree can grow up to 10m high.
 The tree is best maintained at roughly 2m high for easy maintenance and harvesting.</p>
 	<p>It is currently unclear what pollinates Soursop trees in Singapore, but in their native range they are pollinated by beetles.
 Flowers can be hand-pollinated if male flowers are harvested from another tree.</p>
 	<br>